timday/coronavirus/docs/index.md

 [![Case growth rate vs. 2012 vote](img/usa/small/president-2012.png)](img/usa/president-2012.png)
 [![Case growth rate vs. 2008 vote](img/usa/small/president-2008.png)](img/usa/president-2008.png)

-Not particularly convincing looking trend-lines though.
+Not particularly interesting trend-lines; there was more of a slant to them in the early days but that might just have been regional timing of the initial growth surges.
 California and Texas possibly dominate the weighted regression line.

 Links
 =====